-At last, there is guidance to help plan sponsors and participants with leftover questions from 2020 on dependent care assistance programs (DCAPs)!
-The Consolidated Appropriations Act, 2021 (CAA)—signed into law on December 27, 2020—outlines temporary guidance for DCAPs and health care flexible spending accounts (HCFSAs), expanding on the relief the IRS published in May 2020.
-The CAA guidance is optional for plan sponsors to adopt.
+At last, there is legislation to help plan sponsors and participants with leftover questions from 2020 on dependent care assistance programs (DCAPs)!
+The Consolidated Appropriations Act, 2021 (CAA)—signed into law on December 27, 2020—outlines temporary options for DCAPs and health care flexible spending accounts (HCFSAs), expanding on the relief the IRS published in May 2020.
+The CAA provisions are optional for plan sponsors to adopt.

-How does the temporary guidance under the CAA affect dependent care assistance programs?
+How does the CAA affect dependent care assistance programs?

 If a plan permits carryovers, plan sponsors can further amend language to allow all unused funds in the 2020 and 2021 plan years to be carried over into the next plan year.